European-XFEL/karabo-bridge-py/README.rst

 second one holds the associated train metadata.
-Both dictionaries are keyed by source name, and the values are dictionaries containing parameters name and values for data and metadata information (source name, timestamp, trainId) for the "metadata".
+Both dictionaries are keyed by source name, and the values are dictionaries containing parameters name and values for data and metadata information (source name, timestamp, trainId) for the metadata.
 Values are all built-in python types, or numpy arrays.

 .. code-block:: python